SHIVANIUM-GIT/fyers-api-totp/README.md

 # fyers_api_totp

-# SaralGyaan - Automatically Generate Access Token for your FYERS API
+# Shiv Rathore - Automatically Generate Access Token for your FYERS API

 A Python Script to automatically generate Access Token for your [FYERS API](https://fyers.in?id=XS12141)